papayankey/advent-of-code/README.md

 be solved in any programming language you like.

-This repository contains all the source codes of my yearly attempts to crack each problem using Java programming language, to strengthen and gain more insight into the Java language for my future self anyone who might find this useful.
+This repository contains all the source codes of my yearly attempts to crack each problem using Java programming language, to strengthen and gain more insight into the Java language for my future self and anyone who might find this useful.

 ### [2023](https://github.com/papayankey/advent-of-code/tree/main/src/main/java/com/github/papayankey/AoC_2023)